 Then of course, everyone talks about the infamous murder of 2009.

 And finally, they talk about la crisi, (the crisis) . . .
 Italy’s financial situation.
 Some say it started as early as the 1980s when Italian companies began outsourcing the production of their famously well-made, high quality goods to China, Bangladesh, and India.
 The subsequent loss of Italian jobs and the obvious downward spiral of “having less money/needing cheaper goods” is just one factor.
 Others say la crisi is a result of the mafia and the corrupt government.
 They point to the lying, cheating, stealing, sneaky politicians who make headlines but should really just be in jail.
 Even though new elections are scheduled for the end of February, there doesn’t seem to be much hope for change.
 We heard someone say that what Italy needs is to be CONQUERED.
 There’s also the problem of taxes.
 These days, Italians pay half of their income to Uncle Spaghetti.
-And they explain that most of that money finds its way into the hands of the aforementioned politicians.
-Finally, things really started to sink low for Italy after the global financial crisis of 2008 and the European debt crisis of 2011.

 As visitors here in Perugia, we see (or hear about) the effects of la crisi.
 Almost every family needs two incomes to support themselves.
 Some teachers’ salaries have been frozen for seven years.
 College graduates cannot find jobs.
 Family-run businesses are being replaced by sterile chain stores.
 And two of our neighbors, both popular restaurants in the city, closed since we arrived.
 It’s a challenge for guidebooks to keep current with what is recommended and what is still in business.